V formation

-A V formation is a symmetric V- or chevron-shaped flight formation.
-In nature, it occurs among geese, swans, ducks, and other migratory birds, improving their energy efficiency, while in human aviation, it is used mostly in military aviation, air shows, and occasionally commercial aviation.
+A V formation is a symmetric V- or chevron-shaped (two sides of a triangle) flight formation.
+In nature, it occurs among geese, swans, ducks, and other migratory birds while in human aviation it is used mostly in military aviation, air shows, and occasionally commercial aviation.

-Flying in the V formation is proven to improve energy efficiency.
-Usually, large birds fly in this formation since smaller birds create more complex wind currents that are hard for the back to take advantage of.
-V formations also improve the fuel efficiency of aircraft.
+Flying in the V formation is thought by some to improve energy efficiency.
+Others hypothesize that it is the formation that most reliably allows a flock of large birds to fly very close together without any member of the flock being disturbed by the vortices of a bird flying ahead, while at the same time having the most favorable conditions for the optical perceptions to maintain the flight formation.
+Usually, large birds fly in this formation.
+V formations are thought to improve the fuel efficiency of aircraft.

 Aerodynamics

 The V formation possibly improves the efficiency of flying birds, particularly over long migratory routes.
-This allows the birds after to take the upwash lift force due to the wingtip vortices at the tip of the wings of the lead bird.
-The upwash assists each bird in supporting its own weight in flight, in the same way a glider can climb or maintain height indefinitely in rising air.
-The birds are able to find the place where the uplift is the most desirable either by sight or by sensing the airflow by their feathers, scientists suspect.
+It is hypothesized that the birds after can take the upwash lift force due to the wingtip vortices at the tip of the wings of the lead bird.
+The upwash would assists each bird in supporting its own weight in flight, in the same way a glider can climb or maintain height indefinitely in rising air.
+The birds are said to be able to find the place where the uplift is the most desirable either by sight or by sensing the airflow by their feathers, scientists suspect.

-Previous studies found that birds can use less than 20 to 30 percent of energy.
-According to a 1970 paper, in a V formation of 25 members, each bird can achieve a reduction of induced drag and as a result increase their range by 71%.
-In a 2001 Nature study, researchers used trackers on pelicans and yielded the results that pelicans flying alone have higher heart rate and flap their wings more frequently compare to those flying in V formation.
+According to a 1970 paper, in a V formation of 25 members, each bird can achieve a reduction of induced drag and as a result increase their range by 71% while flying at a 24% lower speed.
+In a 2001 Nature study, researchers used trackers on pelicans, trained to fly behind a motor boat.
+They found that pelicans flying alone had higher heart rate and flapped their wings more frequently compared to those flying at the same speed in V formation.

 Flight characteristics

-In a V formation, some birds prefer to fly at the left, some at the right, and some at the center.
-The birds flying at the tips and at the front are rotated in a timely cyclical fashion to spread flight fatigue equally among the flock members.
-Canada geese, ducks and swans commonly form a skein in V formation.
-Thus, the flight formation variates around a V-like shape and does not stay constant.
+In a group of ibises, some birds preferred to fly at the left, some at the right, and some at the center.
+The flight formation ranges around a V-like shape and does not stay constant.
+Geese, ducks and swans commonly form a skein in V formation.

 Flying in V formation is not only about position but also about the timing of flapping.
 The birds behind will sync with the flapping pattern of the leading bird to follow the trail of upwash left by the bird at front.
-Whenever a bird flies to be directly behind another, it will reverse the flapping pattern to counter the downwash force.
+It is observed that a bird will reverse the flapping pattern when flying directly behind another, in order to avoid the downwash.

-Through an experiment with ibises, researchers found that flying in V formation is a skill that they were not born with.
-When they first flew together, they did not fly in a V shape.
-However, over time, they started learning how to fly in this formation as if they were self-taught or they learned by observing other ibises.